The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent: Title

 Corman later said "The full title is The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent.
 We couldn't figure out a way to put the title in two or three words, so I said let's go to the other extreme and give them the longest title they've ever seen and then use the greatest cliché in historical pictures at the time which is to open up on an engraved leather book, a hand comes in, opens the cover of the book, and there's the title of the picture."

 Release

 The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent was released in theaters on January 26, 1958 by American International Pictures as a double feature with The Astounding She-Monster.
+(Bill Warren states the release date of the double feature as April 10, 1958.)

 The film was released on DVD by Lionsgate Home Entertainment on April 18, 2006, as part of a two-disc set, with Teenage Caveman as the first disc.